South Korean diplomat punched in face in 'unprovoked' attack in NYC, police say - 1330 & 95.5 WFIN

 Officers responded to a 911 call about an assault in the area of Fifth Avenue and West 35th Street in Midtown Manhattan at around 8:10 p.m.
 ET.
 Upon arrival, they found a 52-year-old man suffering from pain and swelling to his face.
 The victim was a diplomat from South Korea, according to the New York City Police Department.

 After further investigation, the officers learned that an unknown man had approached the victim at the location and punched him in the face before fleeing on foot toward Sixth Avenue.
-Police told ABC News that “the incident was unprovoked.”
+Police told ABC News in a statement Thursday that “the incident was unprovoked.”

 The victim was transported via ambulance in stable condition to NYU Langone Hospital in Brooklyn for complaints of pain, police said.
-The investigation is ongoing and no arrests have been made, police said.
+The investigation is ongoing and no arrests have been made, according to police.

 A description of the suspect has not been released.